 Share Account Terms

 In this small print "we", "us" and "our" refer to Shared Interest Society Limited, registered number 27093R, Pearl Assurance House, 7 New Bridge Street West, Newcastle upon Tyne NE1 8AQ.
-Shared Interest Society Limited is a society registered under the Co-operative and Community Benefit Societies Act 2014, governed in accordance with its registered rules, a copy of which can be obtained, free of charge, from the above address.
+Shared Interest Society Limited is a society registered under the Co-operative and Community Benefit Societies Act 2014 (the “Act”), governed in accordance with its registered rules, a copy of which can be obtained, free of charge, from the above address (the “Rules”).

 BEING A MEMBER

+Membership is subject to the Rules.
 Members invest in risk share capital and accept the possibility of loss.
-As a result Shared Interest Society Limited can use members' money in ways that a bank would find difficult.
+As a result, Shared Interest Society Limited can use members' money in ways that a bank would find difficult.
 We aim to benefit people in the less developed parts of the world and we put this before financial benefit to our members.
 You cannot lose more than you invest.

 The minimum investment is £100.
-You can make investments in your account up to the legal limit, currently £100,000.
-You can invest by standing order on a regular basis provided your regular investments are £10 each month or more.
+You can make investments in your share account up to the legal limit, currently £100,000.
+You can invest by standing order and through the member online portal.

 You can make a withdrawal using a withdrawal slip or by simply sending us a letter.
 The minimum withdrawal is £50.
-Withdrawals require the signature of every account holder.
+Withdrawals require the signature of a sole signatory or at least two signatories where there are multiple signatories.
 We will pay by cheque to the account holders or by transfer to a bank account in the name of the account holder.
-There must be sufficient cleared funds in your Society account before we can make a payment.
+There must be sufficient cleared funds in your Society share account before we can make a payment.

 (a) all withdrawals shall be paid in the order in which the notices were received by the society;